robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 The good thing about beef short ribs is they are packed with connective tissue and intramuscular fat that is going to make the meat beautifully moist and tender, without the need for the fat cap, so we can be ruthless in removing that (<a href="https://www.robbishfood.com/science/2021/04/23/science-meat-muscles-bbq/" target="_blank">see more details about the science of meat, connective tissue and fat here</a>).

+If you want to be extra frugal, that extra fat doesn't need to be wasted though!
+You can smoke or roast that fat in a roasting dish and use it as drippings for roast potatoes or adding back to cooked and wrapped meat at the end for extra moisture!

 ### 2.2 Apply dry rub
 Normally, before I apply my dry rub, I will apply a layer of yellow mustard (French's or Heinz) - this will just help the rub stick to the ribs a bit better, the mustard flavour won't be noticeable after cooking so you don't need to worry about people not liking that taste.

 Once the mustard is lightly smothered on to the ribs, I apply a liberal dusting of the dry rub.
 This really should be quite a decent covering, so don't be shy here.
 If you don't have any BBQ rubs, a nice 50-50 blend of decent salt and cracked black pepper works great.
 The meat is really flavourful and robust enough to take on a strong smoke flavour too, so salt and pepper will compliment this perfect.
 If you are after some commercial rubs, <a href="https://angusandoink.com/collections/bbq-rubs-injections/products/moo-mami-ultimate-umami-grilling-powder?utm_source=robbishfood" target="_blank">Angus & Oink Moo-mami</a> is an excellent pairing with beef, and <a href="https://www.goodrub.co.uk/products/good-rub-texas-af-central-texas-rub-190g-shaker?utm_source=robbishfood" target="_blank">Good Rub Texas AF rub</a> (basically a perfectly balanced salt and pepper mix) also recommended!

+Thankfully, supermarkets also often offer salt and pepper blends that will easily suffice and offers a slightly cheaper alternative than mainstream commercial rubs (which often lean on salt and pepper to do a lot of the heavy lifting anyway!)

 <br>
 <br>

 ## 3. How to smoke beef short ribs
 I am always wary when writing up BBQ recipes - I have several BBQ cook books, and inevitably they get to recipes for cooks such as beef short ribs, or beef brisket and the instruction is basically: _cook on indirect heat for 8-10 hours until done_).
-In terms of describing the steps there really isn't much to it, but when it comes to actually cooking the results and timing can vary quite a bit.
+In terms of describing the steps there really isn't much to it, we literally just cook it until its cooked and the connective tissue is broken down sufficiently, but when it comes to actually cooking the results and timing can vary quite a bit.

 Thankfully, if you know how to <a href="https://www.robbishfood.com/science/2021/02/27/science-low-slow-bbq/" target="_blank">low-and-slow smoke a large, tough cut of meat (short ribs, brisket, pork butt) then you know them all - the science behind these cuts are all the same</a>.
 We are cooking low and slow, so we can gradually reach our target internal temperature (96C/205F) that is enough to have melted all the connective tissue to make it beautifully soft, tender and tasty.
 The variation between them is just the times it takes.